Kőnig's theorem (set theory)

-The sum here is the cardinality of the disjoint union of the sets m_{i}, and the product is the cardinality of the Cartesian product.
+The sum here is the cardinality of the disjoint union of the sets, and the product is the cardinality of the Cartesian product.
 However, without the use of the axiom of choice, the sum and the product cannot be defined as cardinal numbers, and the meaning of the inequality sign would need to be clarified.

 Kőnig's theorem was introduced by Kőnig (1904) in the slightly weaker form that the sum of a strictly increasing sequence of nonzero cardinal numbers is less than their product.